-Affiliated groups from several regions (Latin America, Sub-Saharan Africa, South-Eastern Europe, South-East Asia) can have a profile on the regional anti-corruption e-platforms.
+Affiliated groups from several regions (Latin America, Sub-Saharan Africa, Europe, South-East Asia) can have a profile on the regional anti-corruption e-platforms.

 These e-platforms, established with support from UNODC, provide groups with visibility and an opportunity to share updates about their anti-corruption work.

 - Being part of a regional anti-corruption e-platform to present yourself and to give you visibility in your region,

 - Being included in the Coalition’s regional listserv (mailing list),

 - Being part of regular regional networking and advocacy meetings,

 - Having the possibility to join Working Groups on priority topics.

 Please note that we do not provide grants or fundraising support.

 - Applicants submit an online application (see below).

 - The application is assessed by the Vienna Hub Team to ensure the applicant meets the eligibility criteria to become an affiliated group.